 November 2022: Enock Glidden, a Maine-based disabled athlete, adventurer, motivational speaker, and an advocate for others with disabilities, visited the trail with us to make an assessment and suggest areas of improvement.
 Read more about Enock on his website, Go Beyond the Fence, or follow his Facebook page.

-March 2022: The Land Trust celebrates a $50,000 grant from the Federal Highway Administration’s Recreational Trails Program (RTP), a state-administered program that provides funding for projects that facilitate diverse trail use.
+March 2022: The Land Trust celebrates a $50,000 grant from the Recreational Trails Program (RTP), a program of the Federal Highway Administration and the Maine Bureau of Parks and Lands, a state-administered program that provides funding for projects that facilitate diverse trail use.
 Read the full press release here.

 December 2020: Trail construction got underway in September and the trail re-opens for winter walks.
 Delays due to the pandemic meant trail work isn’t finished – it will begin again in the spring.

-2020: A professional trail builder is set to be hired to bring the trail to ADA compliance.
-The town of Acton has received another 50% matching grant from the Land and Water Conservation Fund, for $20,824.
+2020: A professional trail builder is set to be hired to bring the trail into compliance with Forest Service standards for accessible trails.
+The town of Acton has received a 50% matching grant from the Land and Water Conservation Fund, a program of the National Parks Service and the Maine Bureau of Parks and Lands, for $20,824.
 The land trust applied for and was granted $10,000 from the Dana and Christopher Reeve Foundation to make the hilltop accessible, a $5,000 award from the Onion Foundation to support trail work, and $3,000 from the Ed Meadows Conservation Fund for signage at the trail.
-We are appealing to the community (donate now!) to help fill the final funding gap of $17,000.
-Three Rivers is also seeking out community partners experienced with ADA trail usage and design – we want to make sure that we are creating a trail that folks of all abilities are excited to use.
-Outdoors Again, a non-profit in Waterboro, has signed on.

 2019: After lots of intense construction, the trail opens to foot traffic!
 There is still some work to do to reach ADA compliance.
 Due to the challenges of all the rock ledge along the trail, the land trust decides that a professional trail designer is needed to finish the trail.
 The town of Acton commits to applying for another Land and Water Conservation Fund grant and the land trust begins a final round of fundraising, receiving some significant donations at the end of the year toward the ADA trail, including a $13,000 grant from the Maine Outdoor Heritage Fund.
 Community members enjoy the trail and the views in every season!